gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
 27.10.2018
+- added context menu for folder list in package dialog, contains "export" and "save packages" commands
 - "-export" command line option now uses the same exporting code as GUI, so "-export *" will work correctly without
   running out of memory
+- added "-save" command line option which saves all specified packages

 21.10.2018
 - properly work with UE4 skeletons which has scale on bones